Concord Academy’s Sustainability Plan

 Sustainability at Concord Academy is when the school’s community, operations, and resources function in balance with the natural world.
 This balance requires CA to act in accordance with our responsibility to make the world a better place for all beings to thrive now and in the future, and to recognize the past and the current harm we have inflicted on the earth.
 We cannot simply refrain from impeding nature’s survival; we must support our world, and teach others how to, in order for it to flourish.

-Last spring, Concord Academy students and adults joined the youth-led Sunrise Movement in calling for action on the climate crisis.
+In spring 2019, Concord Academy students and adults joined the youth-led Sunrise Movement in calling for action on the climate crisis.
 They stood on the quad and on the main school steps, holding hand-made signs.
 One of these signs read, “There is No Planet B.” Another read, “What is your plan?”

 The curriculum and culture here at CA have long been steeped in these same values.
 Numerous courses have been taught on the subject, from Advanced Environmental Science to the Environmental Consortium, as well as student-led institutional studies undertaken, including projects in hydroponic greenhouses, electric cars, and traditional farming.
 The school, too, has implemented initiatives from building to LEED equivalents, to lighting efficiencies and holistic sustainability reviews.
 Through the efforts of many adults and students alike, we have been a school that is green not just in branding, but in ethos as well.

-This document represents our efforts to set meaningful goals for leadership, for change, and for education.
+This document represents CA’s efforts to set meaningful goals for leadership, for change, and for education.
 Our hope is that this plan will make this school better here and, in doing so, might educate kids to lead on this issue as we contribute to a more just and sustainable world.

 Fay Lampert Shutzer ’65